Quansight/Quansight-website/README.md

 each other, but they do not.
 For example, you may be on a Vercel preview URL, but you may or may not be in Next.js preview mode.
-The Vercel preview environment uses the Storyblok preview key, but if it's not in Next.js preview mode, it passes `version=published` to the Storyblok API.
+The Vercel preview environment uses the Storyblok preview key, but if it's not in Next.js preview mode, it passes `version=published` to the Storyblok API and you will see only Published content from Storyblok.

 Everything has been configured so that you shouldn't have to think about this too much, but just in case you find yourself confused, hopefully this section